hardbyte/qabot/README.md

 - Generate and pass back assumptions made to the user
 - Add an optional "clarify" tool to the chain that asks the user to clarify the question
 - Create a query checker tool that checks if the query looks valid and/or safe
-- Inject AWS credentials into duckdb so we can access private resources in S3
+- Inject AWS credentials into duckdb for access to private resources in S3

-- Automatic publishing to pypi.
-Look at https://blog.pypi.org/posts/2023-04-20-introducing-trusted-publishers/
+- Automatic publishing to pypi e.g. using [trusted publishers](https://blog.pypi.org/posts/2023-04-20-introducing-trusted-publishers/)